DeepRank/deeprank2/docs/features.md

 - `diff_charge`, `diff_polarity`, `diff_size`, `diff_mass`, `diff_pI`, `diff_hb_donors`, `diff_hb_acceptors`: Subtraction of the wildtype value of indicated feature from the variant value.
 For example, if the variant has 4 hb_donors and the wildtype has 5, then `diff_hb_donors == -1`.

 ### Conservation features: `deeprankcore.features.conservation`
+These features relate to the conservation state of individual residues.

 - `pssm`: Position-specific scoring matrix (also known as position weight matrix, PWM) values relative to the residue, is a score of the conservation of the amino acid along all 20 amino acids.
 - `info_content`: Information content: difference between the given PSSM for an amino acid and a uniform distribution (float).
 - `conservation` (only used in SingleVariantQueries): Conservation of the wild type amino acid (float). *More details required.*
 - `diff_conservation` (only used in SingleVariantQueries): Subtraction of wildtype conservation from the variant conservation (float).

+### Protein context features:

-### `deeprankcore.features.exposure`
+#### Surface exposure: `deeprankcore.features.exposure`

-- `res_depth`: Average distance to surface for all atoms in a residue.
-It can only be calculated per residue, not per atom.
-So for atomic graphs, every atom gets its residue's value.
-Computed using `Bio.PDB.ResidueDepth`, in Ångström.
-Float value.
-- `hse`: Half Sphere exposure (HSE) measures how buried amino acid residues are in a protein.
-It is found by counting the number of amino acid neighbors within two half spheres of chosen radius around the amino acid.
-It can only be calculated per residue, not per atom.
-So for atomic graphs, every atom gets its residue's value.
-It is calculated using biopython, so for more details see [Bio.PDB.HSExposure](https://biopython.org/docs/dev/api/Bio.PDB.HSExposure.html#module-Bio.PDB.HSExposure) biopython module.
-Array of float values of length 3.
+These features relate to the exposure of residues to the surface, and are computed using [biopython](https://biopython.org/docs/1.81/api/Bio.PDB.html).
+Note that these features can only be calculated per residue and not per atom.

+- `res_depth`: [Residue depth](https://en.wikipedia.org/wiki/Residue_depth) is the average distance (in Å) of the residue to the closest molecule of bulk water (float).
+See also [`Bio.PDB.ResidueDepth`](https://biopython.org/docs/1.75/api/Bio.PDB.ResidueDepth.html).
+- `hse`: [Half sphere exposure (HSE)](https://en.wikipedia.org/wiki/Half_sphere_exposure) is a protein solvent exposure measure indicating how buried an amino acid residue is in a protein (3 float values, see [Bio.PDB.HSExposure](https://biopython.org/docs/dev/api/Bio.PDB.HSExposure.html#module-Bio.PDB.HSExposure) for details).

-### `deeprankcore.features.surfacearea`
+### Surface accessibility: `deeprankcore.features.surfacearea`
+These features relate to the surface area of the residue, and are computed using [freesasa](https://freesasa.github.io).
+Note that these features can only be calculated per residue and not per atom.

-- `sasa`: Solvent-Accessible Surface Area.
-It is defined as the surface characterized around a protein by a hypothetical centre of a solvent sphere with the van der Waals contact surface of the molecule.
-Computed using FreeSASA (https://freesasa.github.io/doxygen/Geometry.html), in square Ångström.
-Float value.
+- `sasa`: Solvent-Accessible Surface Area is the surface area (in Å^2) of a biomolecule that is accessible to the solvent (float).
-- `bsa`: the Buried interfacial Surface Area is the area of the protein that only gets exposed in monomeric state.
-It measures the size of the interface in a protein-protein.
-Computed using FreeSASA, in square Ångström.
-Float value.
+- `bsa`: Buried interfacial Surface Area is the surface area (in Å^2) that is buried away from the solvent when two or more proteins or subunits associate to form a complex, i.e. it measures the size of the complex interface (float).

 ## Edge features